totalspectrum/spin2cpp/doc/basic.md

 Introduces inline assembly.
 The block between ASM and END ASM is parsed slightly differently than usual; in particular, instruction names are treated as reserved identifiers.

-Inside inline assembly any instructions may be used, but the only legal operands are integer constants and local variables (or parameters) to the function which contains the inline assembly.
+Inside inline assembly any instructions may be used, but the only legal operands are integer constants, registers, and local variables (or parameters) to the function which contains the inline assembly.
 Labels may be defined, and may be used as the target for `goto` elsewhere in the function.
+Any attempt to leave the function, either by jumping out of it or returning, will cause undefined behavior.
+In other words, don't do that!

+If you need temporary variables inside some inline assembly, `dim` them as locals in the enclosing function.

 Example: to implement a wait (like the built-in `waitcnt`:
 ```
 sub wait_until_cycle(x as uinteger)
   asm
-    waitcnt x
+    waitcnt x, #0
   end asm
 end sub
 ```